-ONTARIO TOGETHER'S AFFORDABLE HOUSING AND SUSTAINABLE
+ONTARIO TOGETHER'S AFFORDABLE HOUSING AND SUSTAINABLE COM-

-COMMUNITIES PROJECT augments housing supply and increases density, which should in turn reduce VMT.
+MUNITIES PROJECT augments housing supply and increases density, which should in turn reduce VMT.
 Specifically, the project funded the construction of a 101-unit affordable housing development called Vista Verde Apartments.
 Of these units, 21 are reserved for households making below 30% of the area median income (AMI), 37 units are reserved for households at 50% AMI, and 42 units are reserved for households at 60% AMI.
 The remaining unit is reserved for a building manager and is not income restricted.
 Tenants of the affordable units were offered a unit through a lottery process that gave preference to individuals who already work and live in Ontario.

-The development was be constructed by the National Community Renaissance, also known as National CORE, a nonprofit community builder based in Rancho Cucamonga that specializes in affordable, multifamily, mixed-income, senior, workforce and special needs housing.
-Supporting partners included the City of Ontario, the Ontario Housing Authority, and Omnitrans, the main transportation agency for San Bernardino County.
+The development was constructed by the National Community Renaissance, also known as National CORE, a nonprofit community builder based in Rancho Cucamonga that specializes in affordable, multi-family, mixed-income, senior, workforce, and special-needs housing.
+Supporting partners included the City of Ontario, the Ontario Housing Authority, and Omnitrans, the main transportation agency for the San Bernardino Valley region.